The Insatiable Moon: Plot

 Arthur is a Māori man, who sees himself as the second son of God, and works to enlighten those around him.
 Arthur is considered mentally ill, and lives in a Ponsonby boarding house, operated by the foul-mouthed but hard-working house manager Bob.
 His friends at the boarding house all have their share of problems, and view Arthur as a role model in many ways.

 Arthur wanders the streets, searching for the 'Queen of Heaven', and finds her with community worker Margaret, during a chance encounter at a local cafe.
 Arthur returns to the boarding house, where the TV series 'Marae Investigates' are filming, and they speak to him as part of a series on boarding houses in the area.
 Margaret and Arthur meet again at the funeral of one of Arthur's friends, a man with mental problems who commits suicide.
 Margaret attends in the place of her colleague, who feels guilty as she turned the man away from the community centre because she could not understand him.
 After the funeral, Arthur invites Margaret back to the boarding house, and introduces her to Bob and the other house residents.
 Although Margaret is married, she forms a relationship with Arthur.

-Health bureaucrats threaten the future of the boarding house, supported by a real estate developer, and so the local Vicar, Kevin, works with Bob and Margaret, who is eager to help, to organize a meeting with local businesses and residents.
+Health bureaucrats threaten the future of the boarding house, supported by a real estate developer, and so the local Vicar, Kevin, works with Bob and Margaret, who is eager to help, to organise a meeting with local businesses and residents.
 However, after arguments at the meeting between the opposing sides, no conclusion is decided.
 Arthur is frustrated at the meeting, and intervenes as the sides argue, eventually being removed by Bob after venting his frustrations at the audience.